corrode/corrode.github.io/content/blog/hardening-rust/index.md

 - timeouts on external calls
 - concurrent connections to external services
 - queue depth for background jobs
-- number of threads
-- DB connection pool size
+- thread count and DB connection pool size

 Here are some examples on how to do these in practice: